JanWerder/LPC-2124-NFC-READER-WRITER/README.md

 - Pins 0.8 - 0.15 for the HD44780U display data pins
 - Pins 1.16 - 1.17 for the HD44780U control pins
 - Pins 1.18 - 1.25 for the 4x4 matrix keypad pins
+- Pins 0.02 - 0.03 for the SCL and SDA connection (respectively) of the PN532 NFC Module